trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 - `type returned_feedback = [address, string]` the parameters of an oracle function always start with the address of the contract caller and followed by the return objects
 - `type oracle_param = contract<returned_feedback>` the oracle parameters need to be wrapped inside a typed contract

-2. Write the missing functions, starting with `getFeedback`
+2. Write the missing functions, starting with `getFeedback`.
 Add this new function at the end of the file

 ```ligolang
 @entry